 “Whatcha think?
 I was electric.”

-“You got kicked off stage for up-staging their band.”
+“You got shut down for up-staging their band.”

 “Music’s a cutthroat business.”